mindspore-ai/docs/docs/mindspore/programming_guide/source_en/tensor.md

 - `values`: A 1-D tensor of any type and shape `[N]`.
 Represents the value of non-zero elements.
 - `dense_shape`: A integer tuple of size `ndims`, which specifies the dense shape of the sparse tensor.

+`SparseTensor` can only be used in the `Cell`’s construct method.
+For details, see [mindspore.SparseTensor](https://www.mindspore.cn/docs/api/en/r1.5/api_python/mindspore/mindspore.SparseTensor.html).
 A code example is as follows:

 ```python
 import mindspore as ms